gramineproject/gsc/Examples/openvino/README.md

 ## Running the benchmark natively

-To run benchmark on native container (outside Graphene), remove `--device=/dev/sgx_enclave` and replace `gsc-ubuntu18.04-openvino` with `ubuntu18.04-openvino` in the above command.
+To run the benchmark in a native Docker container (outside Gramine), run the above commands with the following modifications:
+- remove `--device=/dev/sgx_enclave`,
+- replace `gsc-ubuntu18.04-openvino` with `ubuntu18.04-openvino`.

 ## Notes
 The above `docker run` commands are for a 36-core system.
 Please check